colleirose/ladybird/Documentation/ProcessArchitecture.md

 Two important aspects of web browsing are further separated from the **WebContent** process: *network requests* and *image decoding*, segregated to the **RequestServer** and **ImageDecoder** processes respectively.

-All processes are aggressively sandboxed using the `pledge()` and `unveil()` mechanisms.
-Furthermore, all processes except **Browser** run as an unprivileged user, separate from the primary logged-in desktop user.
+All processes are aggressively sandboxed using platform-specific sandboxing mechanisms, like seccomp and AppContainer.
+See `Sandbox.md` for information on the sandboxing mechanisms used on each platform.

 ### Process: WebContent